Orly Airport: Other facilities

 AOM French Airlines had its head office in Orly Airport Building 363 in Paray-Vieille-Poste.
 After AOM and Air Liberté merged in 2001, the new airline, Air Lib, occupied building 363.

 Ground transportation

 Train

-Orly Airport is directly served by two train lines, which offer connections to the larger Paris transportation network:
+Orly Airport is directly served by one metro line, a tram line and a people mover, which offer connections to the larger Paris transportation network: